cisco/mindmeld/source/userguide/architecture.rst

 As the core orchestrator of the MindMeld platform, the Application Manager:

 	- Receives the client request from a supported endpoint
-	- Processes the request by passing it through all the Workbench-trained components of the MindMeld platform
+	- Processes the request by passing it through all the MindMeld-trained components of the MindMeld platform
 	- Returns the final response to the endpoint once processing is complete

-The application manager works behind the scenes, hidden from the Workbench developer.
+The application manager works behind the scenes, hidden from the MindMeld developer.

 That concludes our quick tour of the MindMeld Conversational AI platform.
-The rest of this guide consists of hands-on tutorials focusing on using Workbench to build data-driven conversational apps that run on the MindMeld platform.
+The rest of this guide consists of hands-on tutorials focusing on using MindMeld to build data-driven conversational apps that run on the MindMeld platform.